Who Created Homework?

 When was homework invented?
 Homework has been bothering students for thousands of years and has been reinvented several times for a variety of reasons including as a punishment and for political reasons.
 Who created homework?
 Several people throughout history can be credited with inventing homework but it is probably most accurate to say that it was Horace Mann who introduced homework to the United States.
 Homework is evolving because though it has proven benefits it also negatively impacts the mental health of young people.
 It's possible that in the future if somebody asks the question ‘who invented homework?’ the answer will be somebody from our time because the idea of homework will be reinvented yet again.

-Like the history of homework, homework itself can be complicated.
-Whether it's because teachers assign too much, or because some subjects are just difficult to master, sometimes everyone needs a little help.
-Check out Studyfy!
-No matter the level of difficulty or the subject, Studyfy has experts in every educational field who are eager to help you learn.
+Homework can be a challenging task, much like the history of homework itself.
+Whether it's due to an excessive amount of assignments or the complexity of certain subjects, everyone can benefit from some assistance from time to time.
+That's where Studyfy comes in!
+No matter the level of difficulty or the subject, Studyfy has a team of experts in every educational field who are eager to help you learn.